pr130/vaccc19de_rki_data/README.md

   - All counts are cumulative (except `differenz_zum_vortag`)
   - timestamps are in UTC, not in Berlin time.
+  - as stated in the raw xlsx file, one vaccinated person can have multiple indications: “Anmerkung zu den Indikationen: Es können mehrere Indikationen je geimpfter Person vorliegen.”
+  - always check the raw xlsx (see folder `data/raw`)

 Read in directly from GitHub using
 R: